cloudinary/php-transformation-builder-sdk/.github/pull_request_template.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
-- [ ] I ran the full test suite before pushing the changes and all of the tests pass.
+- [ ] I ran the full test suite before pushing the changes and all the tests pass.